29 excellent things to do in Cordoba, Spain

 Directly opposite the Mezquita at the other end of the Roman Bridge is the Torre de la Calahorra, a medieval tower that houses the Museum of Al-Andalus.
 This small museum explores the history and culture of the region via audioguide.
 Don’t miss the gorgeous rooftop views over the city (photo above).

-This World Heritage fortress-palace was built in the fourteenth century.
-It has incredible gardens, towers offering fabulous views, and some wonderful mosaics.
+This World Heritage fortress-palace was built in the fourteenth century by the Catholic Monarchs over the remains of a Moorish castle.
+It has incredible gardens, towers offering fabulous views of the Mezquita, and some wonderful Roman mosaics.

 A highly regarded museum has a large collection of artifacts from the three main periods of Cordoba’s history.
-Roman, Viisigoth and Islamic.
+Roman, Visigoth and Islamic.

 Visitors to Cordoba love to stroll through the narrow and winding streets of the Jewish Quarter.
 There are many shops and restaurants to visit in this part of Cordoba.